What We Do

 Chris Fuhrmann is the Assistant State Climatologist and an Assistant Professor of Climatology in the Department of Geosciences at Mississippi State University.
 His research interests are in the fields of applied and synoptic climatology, where he studies the effects of weather and climate on society (particularly agriculture and public health) and the role of large-scale circulation features on the distribution and intensity of surface weather events.
 He is also interested in the nature of these relationships in the context of climate variability and change.
 Dr. Fuhrmann was a contributing author on the Southeast region technical report that was used in the 2014 U.S. National Climate Assessment and has given numerous presentations on climate variability and change to various groups across the Southeast.
 As Assistant State Climatologist, Dr. Fuhrmann coordinates applied research projects and participates in education and outreach activities to help decision-makers and the general public in Mississippi better understand and address their climate-related needs and vulnerabilities.

-Andrew Collins, Graduate Assistant
+Caroline MacDonald, Graduate Assistant